CAVEconnectome/MeshParty/docs/guide/skeletons.rst

 Skeleton Analysis
 -----------------
 The returned skeleton objects are of :class:`meshparty.skeleton.Skeleton`, contain many of the same useful properties that meshes have.
-Including networkx and csgraph representations, as well breaking the skeleton into segments, finding tips.
+Including :class:`networkx.Graph` and :mod:`scipy.sparse.csgraph` representations, as well breaking the skeleton into segments, finding tips.

 Skeleton IO
 ----------------